-Also Called: St. Nicholas Cake or Pastry
+Also Called: St. Nicholas Cake or Puff Pastry

 It is difficult to separate fact from legend in a story as old as that of St. Nicholas.
 We do know that he was bishop of Myra on the south coast of Turkey in the fourth century.
 He was imprisoned for his faith and some say martyred during the reign of Diocletian, the Roman Emperor.
 He was always kind to young people and became the patron saint of children, merchants and sailors, as well as of Russia.
 The best-known story about St. Nicholas tells how he provided money for dowries for three poor sisters so that they might be happily married.
-It is believed he died on 6 December in AD 326 and this day is commemorated each year in many countries.
+It is believed he died on December 6 in 326 A.D. and this day is commemorated each year in many countries.

-In Germany, Holland, Switzerland and France St. Nicholas visits children on his day.
+In Germany, Holland, Switzerland, and France St. Nicholas visits children on his day.
 In some countries he is known by his nickname 'Santa Claus.'
-In Germany he appears in schools and will throw sweets or biscuits (cookies) called pernoten for the children to gather.
+In Germany he appears in schools and will throw sweets or cookies called pernoten for the children to gather.
 The festival of St. Nicholas is seen as a community celebration, whereas Christmas is a family time.
 St. Nicholas, dressed in bishop's robes, asks the children questions about the Christmas story and whether they have been good or bad throughout the year.
-His companion, Black Peter, writes down the names of any children not knowing te right answers or who have been naughty.
+His companion, Black Peter, writes down the names of any children not knowing the right answers or who have been naughty.
 They are then urged to put the matter right before Christmas.

 1. Roll out the pastry to form a large rectangle and cut into strips about 12 in x 2 in.